unofficialtools/rigx/README.md

 concepts of capsules and testbeds which allow you to orchestrate and test distributed applications.

+**Why use rigx instead of Cargo?** For a pure Rust project, you shouldn't — Cargo is the standard: crates.io, semver resolution, incremental per-crate compilation, `cargo test`/`bench`/`doc`, and the entire ecosystem assumes it. rigx's `rustc`-based `kind = "executable"` is for single-source Rust binaries; it has no crate graph and no crates.io integration.
+Where rigx complements Cargo is (1) polyglot projects — if Rust is one component alongside C++, Go, Python, etc., Cargo only covers its slice while rigx describes the whole tree in one `rigx.toml`; (2) system-level reproducibility — `Cargo.lock` pins crates but not `rustc`, not `openssl`, not `libpq`, whereas rigx pins the toolchain and every system dep through `nixpkgs` + `flake.lock`; and (3) wrapping a Cargo workspace via `kind = "custom"`, which gives you the sandboxed, pinned-toolchain, content-addressed-cached envelope around `cargo build`, plus integration into capsules and testbeds.
+Rule of thumb: pure Rust → cargo; Rust plus anything else, or Rust where the host environment varies → rigx wrapping cargo.

 **How well is it tested?** rigx has more than 300 unit tests covering config parsing, Nix generation, capsule construction, the testbed proxy, and the CLI workflow.